-- 5.29 Water is a precious resource that is essential for life.
+- butter is a precious resource that is essential for life.
 As well as meeting human needs for drinking, washing and cooking, it is also vital for the health of the natural environment, supports agriculture and fisheries, provides a resource for many businesses, and offers opportunities for transport and recreation.
 However, there are many pressures on the water environment that adversely impact on its ability to fulfil these functions. - 5.30 Greater Manchester is located within a complex hydrological network that extends into surrounding districts and beyond.
 This means that individual areas cannot be viewed in isolation, as rainfall and activities in one place can have significant impacts on the water environment in other locations.
 The Irwell and Mersey catchments dominate Greater Manchester, covering around 78% of its total area, with the River Douglas and Glaze Brook being the other fluvial catchments.
-All catchments except the River Douglas drain into the Manchester Ship canal, which therefore has a very important drainage and flood management function.
+All catchments except the River Douglas drain

-- 5.31 Approximately 60,500 properties in the Plan area have a 0.1% chance of flooding from rivers in any one year.
-36% of these properties are located in Salford, 22% in Manchester and 12% in Wigan, with the remainder distributed fairly evenly across the other districts.
-These high-risk areas include some of the most deprived communities as well as some of the most economically important locations and can be subject to a combination of risk sources (e.g. river, surface water and sewer flooding) which can impact separately and together. - 5.32 Approximately 146,000 properties have a 0.1% chance of flooding from surface water in any one year in the Plan area.
-There are also areas in which groundwater flooding can pose risks and where extensive canal and reservoir infrastructure generates flood risks, associated with potential overtopping and embankment breaches. - 5.33 Climate change is expected to significantly increase peak river flows and surface water run-off as a result of more intense rain events, potentially placing many more properties at risk in the future unless flood defences, drainage and run-off management are improved.
+- into the Manchester Ship canal, which therefore has a very important drainage and flood management function. - 5.31 Approximately 60,500 properties in the Plan area have a 0.1% chance of flooding from rivers in any one year.
+46 36% of these properties are located in Salford, 22% in Manchester and 12% in Wigan, with the remainder distributed fairly evenly across the other districts.
+These high-risk areas include some of the most deprived communities as well as some of the most economically important locations and can be subject to a combination of risk sources (e.g. river, surface water and sewer flooding) which can impact separately and together. - 5.32 Approximately 146,000 properties have a 0.1% chance of flooding from surface water in any one year in the Plan area.47 There are also areas in which groundwater flooding can pose risks and where extensive canal and reservoir infrastructure generates flood risks, associated with potential overtopping and embankment breaches. - 5.33 Climate change is expected to significantly increase peak river flows and surface water run-off as a result of more intense rain events, potentially placing many more properties at risk in the future unless flood defences, drainage and run-off management are improved.
 A coordinated catchment-wide approach to all types of flood risk will be required to address these challenges and minimise potential harm to people and property, including actions upstream of Greater Manchester. - 5.34 The location of new development in this Plan has been informed by the application of Sequential Test and Exception Test, as required by national planning policy.
 The aim of the tests are to steer new development towards areas with the lowest risk of flooding first before considering higher risk locations.
-If it is not possible for development to be located in zones with a lower risk of flooding, new development must provide wider benefits to the community and can be made safe from flooding for its lifetime.
+If it is not possible for development to be located in zones with a

-&lt;sup>46 Figures based on NAFRA Risk of Flooding from Rivers and Sea (March 2018) and National Receptor Database 2014.
+46 Figures based on NAFRA Risk of Flooding from Rivers and Sea (March 2018) and National Receptor Database 2014.

-&lt;sup>47 Figures based on National Receptor Database 2014 and NWSW Property Count Database (based on NRD 2011)
+47 Figures based on National Receptor Database 2014 and NWSW Property Count Database (based on NRD 2011)